simondlevy/BreezyCreate2/README.md

-BreezyCreate provides a simple abstraction layer on top of the
+BreezyCreate2 provides a simple abstraction layer on top of the
 <a href="https://github.com/pomeroyb/Create2Control">Create2API</a>
 library by Brandon Pomeroy, suitable for use by beginning Python programmers.
 BreezyCreate2 uses the standard Python distutils